hrishin/hrishidev/_posts/2025-10-23-nvidia-cuda-gpu-on-kube.markdown

 Each vGPU appears as a complete GPU to the guest OS, enabling standard CUDA applications without modification.
 Can use the Kata containers to to enable vGPU on the Kubernetes.

+`Note: In order to use vGPU, vGPU requires NVIDIA vGPU license`

 ### Comparison Matrix